Circle Jerks: Reunions and hiatuses (1994–2011)

-For several years, a rumored Circle Jerks album featuring new material was said to be imminent, although no further formal announcement was made.
 In late February 2007, the band released their first new song since 1995 on their Myspace page, titled "I'm Gonna Live", adding more anticipation to the possibility of a new album emerging.
 However, in an April 2008 interview, guitarist Hetson admitted that Circle Jerks would not release any new studio material, saying that he does not know what will happen in the future, "but in the near future, no Circle Jerks stuff will come out".

 Circle Jerks were featured on a television commercial for XM Satellite Radio (they were the first band played in the commercial, which included "Operation" from the album Group Sex), and the band also posted a cover of Germs song "The Slave" on their Myspace page.

 The Circle Jerks played their final show for nearly a decade at the Bluebird Theater in Denver on January 27, 2011.

 From 2011 to 2019, the Circle Jerks were on hiatus due to a dispute between Morris and the rest of the band.
 The conflict was over songs that were written by Morris and Dimitri Coats.
 Coats (from Burning Brides), who was supposed to produce a new Circle Jerks album, decided that the songs Hetson had written were not up to par with Circle Jerks' catalog.
 Morris agreed, and both he and Coats wrote multiple songs intended for the new album.
 The other members of Circle Jerks believed Coats to be "arrogant, overbearing, egotistical" and called for him to be fired from producing the new record.
 Morris disagreed, and he and Coats recruited Steven Shane McDonald (from Redd Kross) and Mario Rubalcaba (Rocket from the Crypt, Hot Snakes, 411, Clikatat Ikatowi, Earthless) to start a new band called Off!.